simple-icons/simple-icons/DISCLAIMER.md

 ## Removal of Brands

-Should a brand wish for their icon to be removed from the package, contact `removals at simpleicons dot org` explaining your affiliation with the company, and reasons for removal.
+Should a brand wish for their icon to be removed from the package, contact `removals@simpleicons.org` explaining your affiliation with the company, and reasons for removal.
 Alternatively, it is also possible to [submit an issue][removal-issues] on [the Simple Icons GitHub repository] with the same information.
 We generally remove icons that no longer [meet our criteria] twice a year in our major releases - but can occasionally make exceptions for immediate removal of brands.

 The pull request of icon removal must be submitted by the Simple Icons maintainer.